 A major problem for many support agents that can kill satisfaction is processes that are disconnected.
 Your staff can be forced to open multiple tabs to keep a conversation going -- email, social media, live chat, web store.
 This can take up precious time and also give customers the feeling that your company doesn’t know who they are or what their status is.

-Your live chat platform should connect with your Shopify data so that you can streamline the resolution on orders, shipping, tracking, and return tickets.
-Furthermore, it should integrate with your email, phone, and social media messaging platforms so that you have access to all customer data, no matter which channel they reach out on.
+Gorgias's live chat platform connects with your Shopify data so that you can streamline the resolution on orders, shipping, tracking, and return tickets.
+Furthermore, it integrates with your email, phone, and social media messaging platforms so that you have access to all customer data, no matter which channel they reach out on.

 Now you know exactly what not to do and how to fix what you’re doing wrong with live chat on your Shopify store.
 Apply this advice today and watch your support team nurture more satisfaction with shoppers.
 If you need a Shopify full-featured live chat platform that provides the data you need to scale your customer support operations and the integrations that can streamline your operations, find out what we have to offer.